toddthomas/elixir-basics-workshop/README.md

 TODO
 * Add animations for the answers so that you don't see them immediately when going to next slide
 * Test out these on co-workers
+* Send email about bringing laptop, installing elixir, and updating RSVP to be accurate